frictionlessdata/website-old/tools/index.md

 ---
-title: Tools, Libraries, Platforms, and Integrations
+title: Tools, Integrations, Libraries, and Platforms
 ---

 **New!
 Apply by 31st July 2017 to the